prajolshrestha/prajolshrestha.github.io/_posts/2024-02-01-productivity.md

 7. Identify Information Gap.
 [Difference between existing Knowledge and objective]
 8. Focus on high-impact tasks.
 Don't get caught up in simply being busy.
 [Be productive, not busy]
 9. Practice a lot
-10. Build things with your current skill set but not so complex that you drown.
+10. Get out of tutorial hell: Watching lots of tutorials/online courses gives you a false sense that you are making progress.
+[Take time to choose the right/useful tutorial only.]
+SOLUTION: Build things with your current skill set but not so complex that you drown.
 11. Spaced Repetition
 12. Retrieval Practice
 13. Meta-cognition (thinking about thinking)